krkeegan/home-assistant-addons/alarmdecodermqtt/README.md

 - Plans for granting "write" access to the alarm panel are on the back burner.
 I use this for sensor inputs only.
 So you can't arm or disarm the alarm with this interface, which should add some security.
-- This is not an interface that enables all of the possible features of the AlarmDecoder system.

 # Configuration